Intel Announces New 22 nm 3D Tri-gate Transistors

-• The transition to 3-D transistors manufactured at 22nm ensure the pace of technology advancement for years to come.
+• The transition to 3-D transistors continues the pace of technology advancement, fueling Moore’s Law for years to come.